Dogs of all breeds, temperaments and social levels.

 Children are welcome to attend - providing they are under constant supervision from their guardians at all times; children must NOT approach any other dogs, nor engage in running/play near the dogs.
 Guardians are solely responsible for the safety of the children in their care.
 Strollers: Most trails are paved but we do take a few detours now and then (alternate paved trails adjacent to detours in most parks)

 Do not approach, or allow your dog to approach, any other dogs until you have spoken with the dogs owner and have carefully observed the dogs body language.
-The hikes may introduce dogs to multiple new stimuli (new environment, new dogs, new people, new smells, etc.) remember that this can make some dogs uncomfortable.
+It is best to give everyone space.
+The hikes may introduce dogs to multiple new stimuli (new environment, new dogs, new people, new smells, etc.) remember that this can make some dogs uncomfortable, causing them to react or behave differently in certain situations.

 Please scroll to the bottom of this page for and review the photos/links for tips on reading dog body language.